-2.16 An amendment to an employer licence should be submitted for the following circumstances:

-- (a) Addition of a procedure - (b) Change in purpose for a procedure (for example from research to diagnosis) - (c) Request for authorisation for an administered activity above the DRL or for a significantly greater administered activity than previously authorised for those procedures not in the Notes for Guidance. - 2.17 Applications for an amendment can be made whenever required within the duration of a valid licence. - 2.18 Where applications are made for a licence to include procedures that are significantly different from those already held, then further evidence of appropriate facilities and relevant training and experience of the supporting staff should be included in the application. - 2.19 As nuclear medicine techniques and services develop, new functions and processes are expected to be undertaken by staff within the nuclear medicine department and may be undertaken by staff in locations that are outside the department.
-It is important that the employer's procedures specify how duty holders are entitled following demonstration of competence through appropriate training and experience. - 2.20 In recent years, some suppliers have developed training to support the introduction of new radiopharmaceuticals into the UK, where the use of the radiopharmaceutical demands expertise and skills not usually available within an existing nuclear medicine service.
-Reference to completion of this training within an application will often enable applications to be processed more quickly. - 2.21 Alternative local methods of developing appropriate skills can always be used, but recognised training schemes may be preferable as these provide evidence of competence that might be more easily transferable.
+- 2.17 An amendment to an employer licence should be submitted for the following circumstances: - (a) addition of a procedure - (b) change in purpose for a procedure (for example from research to diagnosis) - (c) request for authorisation for an administered activity above the DRL or for a significantly greater administered activity than previously authorised for any procedures not in these notes - 2.18 Applications for an amendment can be made whenever required within the duration of a valid licence.
+There are fees for employer amendment applications, see section 2.25. - 2.19 Where applications are made for a licence to include procedures that are significantly different from those already held, then further evidence of appropriate facilities and relevant training and experience of the supporting staff should be included in the application.

+- 2.20 In recent years, some suppliers have developed training to support the introduction of new radiopharmaceuticals into the UK, where the use of the radiopharmaceutical demands expertise and skills not usually available within an existing nuclear medicine service.
+Reference to completion of this training within an amendment application will often enable applications to be processed more quickly. - 2.21 Alternative local methods of developing appropriate skills can always be used, but recognised training schemes may be preferable as these provide evidence of competence that might be more easily transferable.
 Where local training is developed, this should be equivalent to existing formal schemes.
-Within any application to ARSAC, greater detail will be required about local training schemes so that the Committee can satisfy itself as to the competence of all staff involved. - 2.22 This competence must be maintained.
-Continuing competence can then be demonstrated through appraisal and similar mechanisms.
+Within any application to ARSAC, greater detail will be required about local training schemes so that the committee can satisfy itself as to the competence of all staff involved. - 2.22 This competence must be maintained and demonstrated through appraisal and similar mechanisms.
 The requirement for maintaining competence applies to all staff, some of whom will be within the department management structure and some of whom will not.

-Notification of Material Changes to Licences
+Notification of material changes to licences

 - 2.23 A notification should be submitted to the ARSAC Support Unit by email immediately of any material changes that may affect the validity of the licence.
 There is no fee for notifications.
-Such changes include, but are not limited to: - (a) change in Chief Executive Officer or Medical Director - (b) change to administrative details (e.g. name of Foundation Trust) - (c) replacement of existing equipment

-- (d) addition or removal of named:
+Such changes include, but are not limited to: - (a) change in Chief Executive Officer or Medical Director - (b) change to administrative details (eg legal name of hospital or trust) - (c) replacement of existing equipment - (d) change in level of support including addition or removal of named: - (i) MPEs - (ii) supporting staff for radiopharmaceutical provision - (iii) practitioners - (e) change in provision of radiopharmaceuticals - (f) suspension of service (eg during renovation works) - (g) closure of department/services

-- (i) MPE

-- (ii) supporting staff for radiopharmaceutical provision

-- (iii) practitioners

-- (e) change in provision of radiopharmaceuticals

-- (f) suspension of service (e.g. during renovation works)

-- (g) closure of department/services